 Like with most in-ear headphones, the Jlab Jbuds Air true wireless earphones offer a good amount of noise isolation.

 Pick the right size of ear tips, and you can peacefully enjoy your music at your local gym.

-Now, most of the modern true wireless earphones suffer from a bulky design that is great for creating wind noise.
+Now, most of the modern wireless earbuds under $50 suffer from a bulky design that is great for creating wind noise.

 Thankfully, these make it less of a problem though it’s still present in a windy situation.

 If you drive a bicycle, these are more suitable for the job, but know you’ll still hear some of that pesky wind.

 Bluetooth connection is mostly reliable though you might get short interruptions if you put a wall in between your Jbuds and smartphone.

 - Bluetooth 5.0